Geometric presentations of Lie groups and their Dehn functions

-Note that the proof, as a byproduct, characterizes the elements $v$ of $\bigcup V_\alpha$ as those in $V$ for which, for all $\omega\in N$, we have $\underset{n\to +\infty}{\overline{\lim}}(\|\rho(\omega)^n\cdot v\|\,\|\rho(\omega^{-1})^{n}\cdot v\|)^{1/n}\le 1$ (which is actually a limit, and equal to 1, if $v\neq 0$). \end{proof}
+Note that the proof, as a byproduct, characterizes the elements $v$ of $\bigcup_{\alpha\in\Hom(N,\R)} V_\alpha$ as those in $V$ for which, for all $\omega\in N$, we have $\underset{n\to +\infty}{\overline{\lim}}(\|\rho(\omega)^n\cdot v\|\,\|\rho(\omega)^{-n}\cdot v\|)^{1/n}\le 1$ (which is actually a limit, and equal to 1, if $v\neq 0$). \end{proof}

-\subsubsection{Grading in a standard solvable group}
+\subsection{Grading in a standard solvable group}

 Let $G=U\rtimes A$ be a standard solvable group in the sense of Definition \ref{d_ssg}.
-It will be convenient to define $\K=\prod_{j=1}^\tau\K_j$; it is endowed with the supremum norm, and view $U$ as $\mathbf{U}(\K)$.
+It will be convenient to consider the product ring $\K=\prod_{j=1}^\tau\K_j$; it is endowed with the supremum norm, and view $U$ as $\mathbb{U}(\K)$.
 We thus call $G$ a standard solvable group over $\K$.
 In a first reading, the reader can assume there is a single field $\K=\K_1$.